« View All Posts

 Unless you are doing a remodel and gutting to the studs, there aren’t too many options for re-insulating existing walls.
 The two most common ways to insulate existing walls without tearing down drywall are injection foam and blown-in cellulose.

-RetroFoam of Michigan has more than 20 years of experience insulating thousands of existing external walls across Michigan’s lower peninsula, so we have seen it all and know how to fix it all.
+RetroFoam of Michigan has more than 20 years of experience insulating thousands of existing external walls across Michigan’s Lower Peninsula, so we have seen it all and know how to fix it all.

 Insulating Existing Walls